michelleazee/KPMG_forecasting_model/README.md

 ## 01. Data Cleaning

 ## 02. Recession Prediction
-The recession prediction model helps capture turning points in the business cycles and send near-term recession siganls; therefore, the results of the recession model is incorporated as an engineered feature into the overall market short-term model to improve overall model accuracy.
+Under the Recession Probability folder, the recession prediction model helps capture turning points in the business cycles and send near-term recession siganls; therefore, the results of the recession model is incorporated as an engineered feature into the overall market short-term model to improve overall model accuracy.
 Specifically, this recession model takes the difference between 10-year and 3-month Treasury rates (also defined as the “yield spread”), as well as other economic indicators to calculate recession probability in 12-month ahead horizon.

 #### Input data: The independent variables including adjusted yield spread and several economic indicators are used to predict 12-month ahead NBER recession dates.